Acres Of Water & Miles Of Shoreline

 Go sailing or take a sailing lesson on a 40' wooden catamaran from Sail With Scott.
 They also have special sailing events like a Thursday Martini Cruise which is an hour cruise, including a couple martinis, and then listening to a free music concert on the lake.

-Gather a group of business associates, good friends, or family and go for a fun BYOB party boat ride with Harbor Lights or Little Toot.
+Gather a group of business associates, good friends, or family and go for a fun BYOB party boat ride with Harbor Lights.
 Or you can take a dinner cruise on every Friday at 7:30 and enjoy Sunday Family Pizza parties at 5 PM.

 What To Do If No Boat: